 Kiteboarding spots of Curacao

 Curacao is, in more then one way a gem of an island with some nice kiteboarding spots.
 It is not the typical tropical island with long sandy beaches and coconut trees all over the place, but an unique piece of nature with loads of cacti and lots of lava rock..

 Curacao has 3 kiteboard spots, with the main spot to kitesurf being St. Joris Bay.
 It has secluded dark to white sandy beaches, rugged nature spots, calm to rough sea’s, delicious and comfortable food, a rich culture and lovely people.
-It is in one of the rugged nature spots where the Yu di Korsou (Child of Curacao) kite and play.
+It is in one of the rugged nature spots where the Yu di Korsou (Children of Curacao) kite and play.
 If you are looking where to kitesurf on Curacao, for some, kiteboarding spot on Curacao is the best way to go….